-Many ask what the benefits of medical marijuana for pain are as states like Maryland continue to legalize marijuana for medical use.
+Many ask what the benefits of medical marijuana for pain are as states like Maryland or Delaware continue to legalize marijuana for medical use.
 Doctors want to know how to recommend medical marijuana and are seeking evidence-based data about why their patients use it and how to safely recommend medical cannabis.
 The results of one study show 62.2% of patients who use medical marijuana are seeking relief from chronic pain.

 How Does Medical Marijuana Relieve Pain?

 One of the benefits of medical marijuana is that it can be quite effective for patients suffering from chronic pain.
 Many Americans will experience more chronic pain as they age due to conditions such as arthritis and this is where medical cannabis can help.
 One of the primary reasons that medical marijuana doctors and patients are drawn to medical cannabis is that it is safer than opiates.
 It is impossible to overdose on medical marijuana and it is far less habit forming.
 Many patients also look to medical marijuana as an alternative to things such as Advil or Aleve if they are unable to take these medications due to problems with their kidneys, ulcers, or GERD.